geniot/digger/README.md

 The main difference with the original game is that this Digger has pixel perfect precision.

-- all animation is smooth (except sprites - which I borrowed)
+- all animation is smooth (except sprites - which I borrowed from the 1983 Windmill game)

 # Build